oracle/nosql-node-sdk/README.md

 ## License

-Please see LICENSE.txt file included in the top-level directory of the package for a copy of the license and additional information.
+Please see the [LICENSE](LICENSE.txt) file included in the top-level directory of the package for a copy of the license and additional information.

 ## Requirements